alhridoy/mcp-wtf/README.md

 - **Powerful Search**: Find servers by name, description, programming language, or server type
 - **Clean Interface**: Simple, minimalist design focused on helping you find the right MCP server
 - **Detailed Information**: View information about each server including language, type, and hosting method
-- **GitHub Stats**: See GitHub stars, forks, and last update date for repos when available

 ## What is MCP?